 Stage 1: Growth through creativity

-Early growth depends entirely on the founder’s energy.
+Early growth depends entirely on the founder's energy.
 Founders are involved in everything.
 They disdain management activities and prefer an informal culture.
 Work is hard, pay is poor, and sleep is a luxury.
-What keep people going is the promise of ownership benefits.
+What keeps people going is the promise of ownership benefits.

 There are only a few employees so everyone does everything.
 There is no specialization and communication is frequent and informal.
-This is also the stage where the company react to its customer feedback the most.
+This is also the stage where the company reacts to its customer feedback the most.

 Stage 1 Crisis: Leadership

-As work expands and company hires more people, the founder doesn’t have time to be involved in everything.
+As work expands and the company hires more people, the founder doesn't have time to be involved in everything.
 They need to let go off technical work.
-The creative energy and flexibility that got the company off the ground becomes the problem.
+The creative energy and flexibility that got the company off the ground become the problem.
 As the number of employees rises, informal communication starts to fail.
 At one point, you will need a more robust project management tool to keep all communication in one place.

 Employees enthusiasm isn't as intense as it used to be and founders need to find another way to keep employees engaged.
 The problem is, founders don't like management responsibilities and start missing the “good old days” when things were simpler.